Bachelor Hall (Miami University): Complications

 After Bachelor Hall was built in 1978, the university had to address some issues about traffic and pedestrian crossing.
 Bachelor Hall could alter traffic patterns.
 The university and the City of Oxford approved of two pedestrian cross walks at the intersection of Patterson Avenue and Spring Street.
 At the same time, they approved pedestrian traffic controllers to regulate traffic signals at the intersections.

 Today

-Bachelor Hall functions as classrooms, computer labs and offices for the disciplines of Journalism, Communication, English, speech pathology, audiology, Mathematics and statistics, and the Junior Scholars Program.
+Bachelor Hall functions as classrooms, computer labs and offices for the disciplines of Journalism, Communication, English, speech pathology, audiology, and Mathematics.